 NLP anchoring techniques are known as Classical Conditioning in orthodox psychological literature.
 They were developed 100 years ago by Ivan Pavlov (who induced dogs to salivate by ringing a bell just before feeding them and then ringing the bell alone).

-This study involved an eleven-month-old boy named Alfred and a white rat which was given to him by the experimenter.
+This study involved an eleven-month-old boy named Alfred and a white rat given to him by the experimenter.

 After the fifth time this happened, Albert panicked whenever he saw the rat.
 “Fear” had been anchored to his association with it.

-Before you start worrying about Albert too much, in a similar way, the experimenter was able to remove the phobia also through anchoring.
-Neither the rat nor Albert were ultimately harmed in the making of this study!
+Before you start worrying about Albert too much, in a similar way, the experimenter was able to remove the phobia through anchoring.
+Neither the rat nor Albert was ultimately harmed in the making of this study!

 Other studies on NLP anchoring techniques

-There have also been various other studies conducted which show the incredible effects of anchoring.
+Various other studies have also been conducted showing the incredible effects of anchoring.
 Some such studies include one in 1994 by German psychologist Horst Reckhert in which he removed students’ test anxiety with the Anchor technique[i].

 Mary Thalgott has also shown the value of anchors to support children with learning disabilities in her writings for academic journals[iii].

-In the same way that Pavlov’s dogs started salivating at the sound of a bell and young Albert got frightened at the mere sight of a white rat, NLP weight loss anchoring will help you to associate a very powerful emotion with a specific hand signal.
-Therefore, you can supply yourself with this emotional surge on-demand when you need it most.
+In the same way that Pavlov’s dogs started salivating at the sound of a bell and young Albert was frightened at the mere sight of a white rat, NLP weight loss anchoring will help you associate a powerful emotion with a specific hand signal.
+Therefore, you can supply yourself with this emotional surge on-demand when needed.

 NLP weight loss anchoring techniques

-When talking about NLP for weight loss we know exercise is one key factor for shedding the extra kilos.
+When discussing NLP for weight loss, we know exercise is one key factor in shedding extra kilos.
 The problem is we hardly ever (sometimes never!) feel motivated to do this.

-This is why today’s anchor will be focusing on giving you a kick of “motivation”.
-When you make the sign of a fist you will have that extra boost to get you off the couch, out the door, and into your workout.
+This is why today’s anchor will focus on giving you a kick of “motivation.”
+When you make the sign of a fist, you will get that extra boost to get you off the couch, out the door, and into your workout.

 - Find a quiet place where you won’t be distracted (turn your mobile on silent!)